A New Approach To Estimate The Collision Probability For Automotive Applications: Numerical Study

+We have performed simulations of $N_{traj} = 3\cdot 10^6$ trajectories for the two starting points.
+The result is represented by a histogram of the number of collisions that occur within a histogram bin, i. e. time interval, with respect to time.

+Hence simulating colliding trajectories naturally leads to a collision probability {\it rate} which is by construction the distribution of the TTC.

+An example is given in fig. \ref{fig_Monte_Carlo_collision_probability_rate} where the bins are normalized by the total number of trajectories $N_{traj}$ and the chosen bin width of $dt=0.05s$ to obtain a collision probability rate.
+In addition, the collision probability rate integrated by simple midpoint quadrature from 0 to time $t$ is shown.
+In this example the probability of collision with the target vehicle exceeds $60\%$ within the first $6s$.
+The asymptotic value of the collision probability as $t \rightarrow \infty$ indicates the overall probability of collision over all times.

-A numerical study has been carried out to address the following questions: \begin{itemize} \item Is the expression for calculating the entry intensity from eq. \Ref{eq_entry_exit_intensity} consistent with the results from large scale Monte-Carlo simulations? \item How does the approximation \Ref{eq_coll_prob_rate_num_approx} perform in comparison with the numerical integration of the derived expression \Ref{eq_front_boundary_entry_intensity_cond} for the entry intensity? \item Can the computational effort be reduced by increasing $\Delta t$ and still accurately calculating the entry intensity? \item Does the entry intensity still reproduce results from Monte-Carlo simulations after non-linear transformation from a reference point to representative salient points of the colliding vehicle's geometry? \end{itemize}
+With the setup explained above the following questions can be addressed: \begin{itemize} \item Is the expression for calculating the entry intensity from eq. \Ref{eq_entry_exit_intensity} consistent with the results from large scale Monte-Carlo simulations? \item How does the approximation \Ref{eq_coll_prob_rate_num_approx} perform in comparison with the numerical integration of the derived expression \Ref{eq_front_boundary_entry_intensity_cond} for the entry intensity? \item Can the computational effort be reduced by increasing $\Delta t$ and still accurately calculating the entry intensity? \item Does the entry intensity still reproduce results from Monte-Carlo simulations after non-linear transformation from a reference point to representative salient points of the colliding vehicle's geometry? \end{itemize}